 One of the Apple Watch's biggest gimmicks is sending your heartbeat and virtual touches via the Digital Touch feature.
-However, using it has always been a little opaque, and it's been increasingly pushed into the background in watchOS 3.
+However, using it has always been a little opaque, and it's been increasingly pushed into the background.

 You can now send Digital Touch drawings, heartbeats and taps from within the Messages app.
 Just open a message, tap the Digital Touch icon, and then sketch a drawing with your finger.
 Tap the screen, or hold two fingers on the screen to send a heartbeat.

 You can also hold one finger on the screen to show anger, send a kiss by tapping two fingers on the screen and post a heartbreak by holding two fingers on the screen and then dragging them to the bottom once the visual appears.